 Hours after polling ends in Karnataka, coalition drama begins

-Bengaluru, Apr 24: Barely a few hours after polling was completed in Karnataka, there appears to be fresh trouble for the Congress-JD(S) coalition.
+Bengaluru, Apr 24: Barely a few hours after polling was completed in Karnataka, there appears to be fresh trouble for the Congress-Janata Dal-Secular (JD-S) coalition.

-BJP chief in Karnataka B S Yeddyurappa predicted the fall of the government.
+Bharatiya Janata Party (BJP) chief in Karnataka B S Yeddyurappa predicted the fall of the government.
 He said that there would be two BJP governments soon-one at the Centre and the other in Karnataka.

 It is just a question of when said Ramesh Jarkiholi, when asked if he would resign from the Congress.The former minister has been disgruntled ever since he was dropped from the ministry.
 It may be recalled that he had even asked his supporters to campaign for the BJP.